 For the owner, the upkeep and maintenance of the home will begin to pay off massively.
 For the buyer, having a home inspector discover and uncover any hidden areas of damage or neglect is a necessity in finding the right home at the right price.
 For both the seller and the buyer, having a real estate agent that understands what you are specifically wanting in your home and how or where to get that on budget is a big part of their role and job in working with you.
 The price of a home can make or break a sale, and it’s crucial to get it right.
 So, how do realtors determine the right price for a home?

 Determining the correct price for your home is a scientific method.
 When an agent inspects a property to determine the price, they already have a strong inclination as to the price before even stepping inside because first, determining the price of a home is the location.
 Homes in desirable neighborhoods will typically command a higher price than homes in less desirable areas.

 Secondly, a realtor will conduct a Comparative Market Analysis (CMA).
 This involves looking at similar homes in the area that have recently sold or are currently on the market that were built roughly the same time and with relatively similar amenities and distances to shopping centers or other destinations.
 This helps to provide a sense of the current market conditions and what similar homes are selling for.

 Kelowna Lots for Sale!

-Hiring a professional to stage and list your property can go a long way in building the value of your home, or maximizing the offers you receive for it.
+Hiring a professional to stage and list your property can go a long way in building the value of your home or maximizing the offers that you receive for it.
 There are minor touchups that may not cost you much in terms of money and can really help your listing.
-The “curb appeal” or how the home looks when viewed from the street is always a conscious thought of the buyer – so to get the most for your property, consider sprucing up the front yard, ensure there is no visible damage from the road, and take proper care to maintain your home when it is on the market.
+The “curb appeal,” or how the home looks when viewed from the street, is always a conscious thought of the buyer – so to get the most for your property, consider sprucing up the front yard, ensure there is no visible damage from the road, and take proper care to maintain your home when it is on the market.